mattgoetz7/CSE-5544-Assignment1/README.md

 ---I have also included two MATLAB files that contain my other two visualizations.
 They are labeled "ASSIGNMENT1.m" and "Assignment1_Matlab2.m"

----Additionally, I have posted files containing my MATLAB source code for each of my visualizations.
+---Additionally, I have posted files containing my MATLAB source code for each of the MATLAB visualizations.

 ---Also, my reviews are also located in the repository labeled "Assignment 1 Reviews - CSE 5544.pdf"